-After living in Lyon like locals for the for the past month, here are our tips for getting the most out of the wonderful French city with an emphasis on food.
+After living in Lyon France like locals for a month, here are our food-focused tips for getting the most out of the wonderful French city.

-For this visit, our second, we are full-time food and travel journalists working to build a business.
-Our approach to Lyon is different this time, and we’ve figured out the best ways to explore this glorious city situated along the confluence of the Rhone and the Saone Rivers.
+For this visit, our second, we were full-time food and travel journalists working to build a business.
+Our approach to Lyon was different this time.
+By traveling slowly, we were able to figure out the best ways to explore this glorious city situated along the confluence of the Rhone and the Saone Rivers.

 - Ten Simple Tips for Living in Lyon like a Local

 - 2. Get a Sim Card

 - 4. Go Out to Lunch and Stay in for Dinner

 - 5. Buy a Fresh Baguette Every Morning

 - 6. Become a Regular at a Local Coffee Shop

 - 7. Talk to Strangers While You’re Living in Lyon